Ghostmonday/director/DIRECTOR_PROJECT_TASK_LIST.md

 ## ✅ STAGE COMPLETION MARKER
 File: STAGE_1_COMPLETE.md
 - Auto-generated when all tasks in this stage are validated.
-- Used by Cheetah to confirm build progression.
+- Used to confirm build progression.

 # AUTO-GENERATE STAGE_1_COMPLETE.md after all validation checkboxes are ✅